Answers to your common questions

 Is the deposit refundable?

 The deposit is refundable if you are not approved for a unit.
-If you are approved for a unit, and back out for any reason, your deposit may not be refundable, however we will always do our best to minimize any possible damages or charges.
+If you are approved for a unit, and back out for any reason, your deposit may not be refundable, however we will always do our best to minimize any possible damages or charges on your behalf.
+Your deposit may be kept as liquidated damages to compensate the landlord for the expense incurred in keeping the apartment available for the applicant.

 What about maintenance or issues?